tscanlin/blog.timscanlin.net/content/posts/2016/automated-deploys-with-travis.md

 7. Also, make the `gh-pages` branch on github before running the above script from travis-ci just to be safe.

 This will deploy to the gh-pages branch on any commits into master as long as the build finishes successfully [even if not done through a pull request in case of emergencies ;)].
 On pull requests, travis will still try and build the branch to make sure that succeeds, but it won't push any of the changes to gh-pages branch.

+See this in action in the github repo for this blog at  [https://github.com/tscanlin/blog.timscanlin.net](https://github.com/tscanlin/blog.timscanlin.net)